 Great Grandma, Laura A. Goff”

 I reach for Minnie’s book again.
 I catch my breath.
 It’s the same poem–but without those haunting last two lines.
 Had Laura, at nearly 88 years of age, just forgotten them?
-Or was she afraid they were a premonition of Minnie’s death six decades earlier, and decided not to include them in mine.
+Or was she afraid they had been a premonition of Minnie’s death six decades earlier, and decided not to include them in mine.

 After Minnie’s mother died, her sister-in-law Laura Jordan Goff saved Minnie’s keepsakes.
 Then her daughter, then my mother.